NYU-CS6313-SPRING2016/Group-13/README.md

 # Visualizing Female Game Developer Harassment on Twitter
-A visualization tool to show sentiment analysis of the tweets about female game developers.
-This project is done
+This is a visual analytics tool to show the sentiment analysis of tweets about female game developers using D3.js.

 ## Authors
 Ahmed Khalifa ([aak538@nyu.edu](mailto:aak538@nyu.edu))